abhishekarya1/Hash-Define-myNotes/content/spring-boot/jpa.md

 **Persistance**: To map POJO to table in database.

 **Spring Data JPA**: It is an abstraction (interface) provided by the Spring to implement persistence and tools like **Hibernate** implement those functionality in the code.
+The goal is to simplify queries and to make the code provider agnostic, so we can swap Postgres for H2 or MySQL and no change will be required in the code.

 Most of the annotations used are from `javax.persistance.*` and Hibernate is the default provider when we add the below dependency to enable JPA.